Cuba Cabana

 Cuba Cabana is a 1952 West German drama film directed by Fritz Peter Buch and starring Zarah Leander, O.W.
 Fischer and Paul Hartmann.
 It was the second film of an early 1950s comeback for Leander, who had been a major star during the Nazi era.
-The film was based on a story by Tibor Yost.
-It was shot at the Bavaria Studios in Munich and on locarion in Madrid, Barcelona, Sevilla and Malga.
+The film was based on a short story of the same title by Tibor Yost.
+It was shot at the Bavaria Studios in Munich and on location in Madrid, Barcelona, Sevilla and Malga.
 The film's sets were designed by the art directors Bruno Monden and Hermann Warm.